Lars Lindgren

 Lars Sune Lindgren (born October 13, 1952) is a Swedish former ice hockey defenceman and a professional scout with the Vancouver Canucks of the National Hockey League (NHL).
 He featured in the 1982 Stanley Cup Finals with the Vancouver Canucks.

 Lindgren started his career with Canucks as a player in 1978, after having played for Modo Hockey in Sweden.
 He also played for the Minnesota North Stars.
 He left the NHL after the 1984 season.
-He played one season in 1985–86 for Luleå HF of the SEL.
+He played four seasons between 1984–88 for Luleå HF of the SEL.
 He later became a coach for the team.

 He was inducted into the Piteå Wall of Fame in 2006.